MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 <!-- protect the numbering of steps to match the diagram -->

-1. The host app tells the WebView2 control to navigate to a URL.
+1. The host app tells the WebView2 control to navigate to a URI.
    <!-- "1" next to box or label "WebView2 navigates to URI requiring basic authentication" -->

-1. The WebView2 control talks to the HTTP server requesting to get the document at a specified URL.
+1. The WebView2 control talks to the HTTP server requesting to get the document at a specified URI.
    <!-- "2" next to box or label "ContentLoading event" -->

-1. The HTTP server replies to the WebView2 control, saying "You can't get that URL (document) without authentication."
+1. The HTTP server replies to the WebView2 control, saying "You can't get that URI (document) without authentication."
    <!-- "3" next to box or label "Server requests authentication" -->

 1. The WebView2 control tells the host app "Authentication is needed" (which is the `BasicAuthenticationRequested` event).